innova-foundation/yiimp/README.md

 And finally remove the IP filter check in SiteController.php

-Using MySQLTuner:

-sudo apt-get install mysqltuner wait at least 24h in cli: mysqltuner

 There are logs generated in the /var/stratum folder and /var/log/stratum/debug.log for the php log.